Returning to Work

 - Plan to bottle feed your baby the milk you have collected.

-- Try to coordinate this with your partner.
-Your baby may be more willing to take a bottle from someone other than mom.
+- Try to coordinate with your partner as baby may be more willing to take the bottle from someone else.

 - Some people struggle with achieving a letdown with the pump.
 It can be hard to achieve a letdown when tense, so try to relax if you can.

 - Use a pumping bra so you do not need to hold the bottles in place.

 - Sit back in chair and try not to tense up shoulders

 - Use “baby cues.”
 Print pictures of your baby to put in your pumping bag.
 Watch videos of your baby on your phone.
 Think of snuggling your baby, and maybe even bring a onesie they have worn that smells like them.

 - Take deep breaths and try not to focus on the output in the bottles.

 - Ensure flange fit is appropriate.
 This can not only improve pump output but can also make pumping more comfortable.
 If you are unsure if you have the correct flange size, click here to download a flange fit resource.